 The subject of ‘juvenile delinquency’ falls under the discipline of ‘Criminology’.
 Criminologists are concerned with determining the causes of the crimes and ways to stop them.
 Similarly, what causes juvenile to commit a crime is also one of the areas of study for criminologists.
-Through extensive researches, the positive school of criminologists has highlighted various biological, psychological and sociological causes of juvenile delinquency that are based on the theoretical study of crime causation.
+Through extensive researches, the positive school of criminologists has highlighted various biological, psychological and sociological causes of juvenile delinquency.
+These are based on the theoretical study of crime causation.
 Moreover, we would also see what the classical school of criminologists says about the causes of juvenile delinquency.
 Here, we will thoroughly study all these causes and theories of crime.

 Causes of Juvenile Delinquency: Classical Approach